swcarpentry/make-novice/08-conclusion.md

 > * Remove all auto-generated files (`.dat`, `.png`,
 >   `results.txt`).
 >
-> Finally, many Makefiles define a default [phony target](reference.html#phony-target) called `all` that will build what the Makefile has been written to build (e.g. in our case, `results.txt`).
-As others may assume your Makefile confirms to convention and supports an `all` target, add an `all` target to your Makefile (Hint: this rule has a single dependency but no actions).
+> Finally, many Makefiles define a default [phony target](reference.html#phony-target) called `all` that will build what the Makefile has been written to build (e.g. in our case, the `.png` files and the `results.txt` file).
+As others may assume your Makefile confirms to convention and supports an `all` target, add an `all` target to your Makefile (Hint: this rule has dependencies but no actions).
+> With that in place, instead of running `make results.txt`, you should now just run `make`.
+By default, `make` runs the first target it finds in the Makefile, in this case your new `all` target.

-The following figure shows the dependencies involved in building the `results.txt` target, once we've added support for images:
+The following figure shows the dependencies involved in building the `all` target, once we've added support for images:

 ![results.txt dependencies once images have been added](img/08-conclusion-challenge.png "results.txt dependencies once images have been added")